-- The jurisprudential and philosophical bases of human rights in international law. (a) - (b) The institutional context of international human rights: this section will cover the various institutions through which human rights are protected in the international community. - International human rights standards and standard setting. (c) - The implementation of human rights standards. (d) - (e) Specific topics in international human rights law.
+- (a) The jurisprudential and philosophical bases of human rights in international law. - (b) The institutional context of international human rights: this section will cover the various institutions through which human rights are protected in the international community. - (c) International human rights standards and standard setting. - (d) The implementation of human rights standards. - (e) Specific topics in international human rights law.